pavankothawade/Aladdin-2D-Game/Team_activity.md

 Pavan Kothawade
 * Not getting good quality and perfect size images for background so need to work in this area.
 * Not able to decide the design pattern to implement so need to study design patterns.

+Shripal Modani
+* Implementing observer pattern in the optimum way for the game.
+* Syncing the scores between levels.
+* Understanding scrum process in much better way.